kacper-kukula/medrecords-api/README.md

 ```
 (optionally you can obtain API Key from [FDA](https://open.fda.gov/apis/authentication/) offical site and put it in the above `.env` file as `FDA_API_KEY=yourkeyhere`.
 It will let you do significantly more requests per day, but will work totally fine without it.)

+4. We need to build the project using Maven first.
+It is essential to set up the environmental variable for `JWT_SECRET_STRING` as it's used for tests to succesfully build the project.
+You can do that on PowerShell with following command (ensure you're in the project root directory): `$env:JWT_SECRET_STRING = "your_secret_value"` and then `mvn clean package` or on Unix based shells just simply put it in one command: `JWT_SECRET_STRING=superLong12345AndStrong12345SecretString mvn clean package`.
+The string is only used for tests, later you can use your own in the .env file.
 4. Ensure Docker Desktop is running.
+5. Ensure MongoDB is running.
-5. Build and run the application using Docker: `docker-compose up --build`
+6. Build and run the application using Docker: `docker-compose up --build` (must be in root project directory).
-6. Access the API documentation at Swagger UI: `http://localhost:8080/api/swagger-ui/index.html#/`.
+7. Access the API documentation at Swagger UI: `http://localhost:8080/api/swagger-ui/index.html#/`.

 If you want to run the tests in your IDE, running `mvn clean test` or `mvn clean package` might produce error if your `JWT_SECRET_STRING` environmental variable isn't set.
 Set it on your own preference or simply attach it in front of the `mvn clean package` command: `JWT_SECRET_STRING=superLong12345AndStrong12345SecretString mvn clean package`.